Tour group at Chichen Itza pyramid, Mexico, with guide explaining site history.

 Colorful colonial buildings line a street in Valladolid, Mexico, with people walking and cars parked.

-• Carry a valid ID or passport to validate your tickets.
+• Ensure you have a valid ID or passport for ticket validation.

-Accessibility
+Accessibility Considerations

-Additional information
+Additional Details

-• Your tour includes travel insurance.
+Your package includes travel insurance coverage.

 Tourists serving themselves at a buffet lunch during Chichen Itza tour.